pypa/distlib/docs/tutorial.rst

 .. index::
    pair: verifying; wheels

-You can verify that a wheel's contents match the declared contents in the wheel's ``RECORD`` entry, by calling the :meth:`~Wheel.verify` method.
-This will raise a :class:`DistlibException` if a size or digest mismatch is found.
+You can verify that a wheel's contents match the declared contents in the wheel's ``RECORD`` entry, by calling the :meth:`~distlib.wheel.Wheel.verify` method.
+This will raise a :class:`~distlib.DistlibException` if a size or digest mismatch is found.

 Modifying wheels